denoland/manual/runtime/ffi_api.md

 # Foreign Function Interface API

-As of Deno 1.13 and later, the FFI (foreign function interface) API allows users to call libraries written in native languages that support the C ABIs (Rust, C/C++, C#, Zig, Nim, Kotlin, etc) using `Deno.dlopen`.
+As of Deno 1.13 and later, the FFI (foreign function interface) API allows users to call libraries written in native languages that support the C ABIs (C/C++, Rust, Zig, etc.) using `Deno.dlopen`.

 ## Usage